Irving Goff: Spanish Civil War

+Back in America

 Once home, he resumed his activities in the Communist Party, and in 1940 was sent on a mission to investigate pro-fascist "synarchista" organizations in Texas, California and Mexico.
 Posing as a newspaper reporter, Goff filed regular reports about these groups with party leaders, but failed in his effort to link them with the right-wing group America First.

 Goff continued to campaign for the Spanish cause, and in February 1941, he led 28 Lincoln veterans in a Peace Motorcade to Capitol Hill to lobby against Francoist Spain receiving Lend-Lease aid.
+He also served at one point as acting Secretary-Treasurer of the Veterans of the Abraham Lincoln Brigade.

+World War II

 In 1941, Goff was approached by former Abraham Lincoln Battalion commander Milton Wolff to work for British intelligence through the Office of Strategic Services (OSS).
 On Goff's advice, Wolff invited other Lincoln veterans to participate in the group, including William Aalto, Milton Felsen, Mike Jiminez, Vince Lossowski and Alfred Tanz.
 After the attack on Pearl Harbor, the OSS leader General William Donovan turned the project into a wholly American operation.
 In 1942, Goff was transferred to North Africa, where he was put in charge of training Spanish recruits to operate behind German lines.
 Here, he was promoted by Donovan to second lieutenant.

 After the Allied invasion of Italy in 1943, the OSS Lincolns moved to Naples, where Goff's previous experience in Spain proved a boon for American intelligence.
 He was appointed by the OSS as liaison officer to the Italian Communist Party, and the Americans promptly started training programmes, using Italian volunteers to wage guerrilla warfare behind the German lines in northern Italy.
 Goff's infiltration programs parachuted thirty teams of radio operators and meteorologists into enemy-held areas to provide daily weather reports for the Allied air forces.
 Working with the Italian Communists, Goff built the most effective intelligence operation in northern Italy.
 With multiple teams behind German lines, he could count on fourteen separate radio reports every day.
 "We had guerrillas operating on every highway, every railroad, every German convoy.
 We had identifications, the material in every car on every highway reported through the network of radios".
 Irving Goff was awarded for his service the Legion of Merit.(R.A.Rosenstone, Crusade of the Left.
 The Lincoln Battalion in the Spanish Civil War, NY:Pegasus, 1969), p.
 350.

+In 1945, he was one of 16 Army officers and enlisted men singled out as alleged Communists by the House Committee on Military Affairs.
+General "Wild Bill" Donovan came to their defense, citing their loyalty and effectiveness.